Petersham Nurseries should never have been given a Michelin Star.

 Expect dishes such as burrata with white peaches, prosciutto and nasturtium; or a green bean salad with Haye Farm egg, anchovy, parmesan and basil to start, followed by plaice ‘on the bone’ with Haye Farm tomatoes, basil and agretti; or some Haye Farm lamb with summer beans, anchovy, tomato and basil.

-Devour a plum and almond tart to finish and you’ll certainly be in need of a walk… and luckily the garden nurseries are right next door, so you can roll straight there to peruse their array of plant life before finishing in the homeware shop.
+Devour a plum and almond tart to finish and you’ll certainly be in need of a walk… and luckily the garden nurseries are right next door, so you can roll straight there to peruse their array of plant life before finishing in the home & gardenware shop.

 The place should be given an award of some kind.

-NOTE: Petersham Nurseries is open from 12-5pm, Tuesday to Sunday.
-The garden centre is open from 9am.
-For more information, or to make a booking, head to their website right HERE.
+NOTE: Petersham Nurseries’ Garden Café is open Tuesday to Sunday.
+To make a booking, or to buy tickets to one of their regular supperclubs and special events, head to their website right HERE.

 Petersham Nurseries | Church Lane, Off Petersham Road, Richmond, TW10 7AB

 Like being in the loop about the city’s newest bars and restaurants?
-Check out our excellent guide to the best recent openings in London
+Check out our excellent guide to the best new openings in London